Skip to main content

 • Stopping automated user lifecycle management

-• Debugging unexpected provisioning changes
+• Debugging unexpected provisioning behavior

-Steps in Okta:
+Steps in Okta

-1. Open the LinearB Okta application.
+1. Open the LinearB application in Okta.

 2. Go to the Provisioning tab.